 FOR IMMEDIATE RELEASE:

-WASHINGTON (June 21, 2016) – The National Endowment for the Humanities (NEH), a federal grantmaking agency, is committed to suppressing an ongoing scam being perpetrated through Facebook.
-This scam involves someone claiming to be an NEH employee contacting you through Facebook Messenger telling you that you are “on a list for a grant,” and instructing you to send payment before they will send you the grant funds.
+WASHINGTON (June 21, 2016) – The National Endowment for the Humanities (NEH), a federal grantmaking agency, is committed to suppressing an ongoing scam being perpetrated through Facebook, texting, and other mediums.
+This scam involves someone claiming to be an NEH employee contacting you through Facebook Messenger or text telling you that you are “on a list for a grant,” and instructing you to send payment before they will send you the grant funds.
 Please be advised that this is a scam.

 NEH and its employees will never ask you to send money to receive a grant or other forms of financial assistance.
 Nor will NEH and its employees ever ask you to wire money or add money to a prepaid debit card to pay for associated processing or delivery fees.